 Helps Reduce Need for Sanitizing Chemicals

-Mineral systems can minimize the amount of harsh sanitizing chemicals that you need to keep your water safe for swimming.
+Mineral systems can minimize the harsh sanitizing chemicals you need to keep your water safe for swimming.
 When they are operating correctly, you can expect to need only a small amount of a sanitizing chemical as a supplement.

 The process of sanitizing water with silver or copper is not a new concept.
 In fact, the Romans used silver as a sanitizer thousands of years ago, and they didn’t know it, but their copper-lined aqueducts helped prevent algae from growing as well.
-Instead of large amounts of bromine or chlorine killing organics in the water, you will be using a mineral system to take advantage of a natural sanitizing process.
+Instead of large amounts of bromine or chlorine-killing organics in the water, you will use a mineral system to take advantage of a natural sanitizing process.

 Sanitizing system cartridges tend to last for months.
-So, you don’t have to worry about refilling chemicals or replacing them for a long time.
-If you have a sanitizing dispenser that automatically injects a bit of a sanitizing chemical in the water, it’s possible to go weeks without having to touch anything.
+So you don’t have to worry about refilling or replacing chemicals for a long time.
+If you have a sanitizing dispenser that automatically injects a bit of a sanitizing chemical into the water, it’s possible to go weeks without touching anything.
 You will have to maintain your water’s chemistry, so you still have to test your water about every week.

 There are a few downsides to mineral systems.
-You should be aware of them before you invest in a mineral-based sanitizer system.
+You should know them before investing in a mineral-based sanitizer system.